mdker/zekai/README.md

 * It is not possible to know beforehand what IO API the software needs.

-* The IO system will always be present, preferently encapsulated in main.
+* The IO system will always be present, preferably encapsulated in main.

 * To get the compiled ECMAScript run:
 ```javascript